A Novel real-time arrhythmia detection model using YOLOv8: Discussion

-Additionally, we could deploy the model using Amazon S3 and Amazon SageMaker endpoints to store data and enhance scalability.
-Hence, we can further apply this research to deploy and develop a fully wireless and portable product.
-We could also actualise the YOLOv8 model into the cloud system for ambulatory applications, and it is a significant step towards developing real-time applications of Explainable Artificial Intelligence (XAI) models in this domain \cite{loh2022application}.
+This paper could be extended to detect 17 arrhythmia classes \cite{yildirim2018arrhythmia}.
+We could evaluate the latency of the real-time detection system.
+Additionally, we could deploy the model in ONNX format using Amazon S3 and Amazon SageMaker endpoints to store data, enhance scalability, and handle inference requests.
+Hence, we can further apply this research to deploy and develop a fully wireless and portable product at the edge \cite{zhang2023edge, ju2023fracture}.
+We could also actualise the YOLOv8n model into the cloud system for ambulatory applications, and it is a significant step towards developing real-time applications of XAI models in this domain \cite{loh2022application}.

+Increasing explainability of the model can be explored, as discussed in the sections above.
+This would allow for increased acceptance in the medical community as the doctors can see why the model is classifying the heartbeat a certain way, and if wrong, could make it easier to tweak or diagnose the errors made by the model.

+The model's prediction of arrhythmia class on the background can be improved by varying the background across images or training the model on a transparent background image instead, which could reduce possible memorization occurring in the model, leading to it wrongly classifying white backgrounds as arrhythmia classes.
+Lastly, we could fine-tune the models with patient data from the portable Holter devices to improve accuracy on data from edge devices.